 If a particular modifier is not mentioned in a state string, it matches states whether that modifier is pressed or not pressed.
 A ~ preceding a modifier makes the string match only states where the corresponding modifier is not pressed.
 If the state string begins with :, then the string matches a state only if modifiers (other than Caps Lock) not mentioned in the string are not pressed.

 A key identifier can be either a character on the keyboard (e.g., a, 2, ?) or a special name.
 The special names are as follows:

 leftbuttonseq (all events from button down through button up)

 colon (since : separates modifiers)

 For a special keyword, the capitalization does not matter.
 However, capitalization is important for single-letter keynames.
-Furthermore, single-letter ASCII keynames are treated specially: A and s:a are both treated as s:A. However, when c: is included on Windows without m:, or when d: is included on Mac OS X, then ASCII letters are not upcased with s:, since the upcasing behavior of the Shift key is cancelled by Control without Alt (on Windows) or by Command (on Mac OS X).
+Furthermore, single-letter ASCII keynames are treated specially: A and s:a are both treated as s:A. However, when c: is included under Windows without m:, or when d: is included under Mac OS X, then ASCII letters are not upcased with s:, since the upcasing behavior of the Shift key is cancelled by Control without Alt (under Windows) or by Command (under Mac OS X).